croque-scp/scp/articles/scp-3211/src/en/document.ejs.md

-What I'm trying to do is work out exactly what SCP-3211 is, how it works, and why <%= anomaly.prose.objectPronoun ?  anomaly.prose.objectPronoun : "it"
+What I'm trying to do is work out exactly what SCP-3211 is, how it works, and why <%= prose.objectPronoun ?  prose.objectPronoun : "it"
 %>'s trying so hard to hide.
-What does <%= anomaly.prose.objectPronoun ?  anomaly.prose.objectPronoun : "it"
+What does <%= prose.objectPronoun ?  prose.objectPronoun : "it"
 %> want?

 No matter what I tried and who I spoke to, I couldn't get this test authorised.